Image of a restaurant check on a table for a blog post covering restaurant mystery shopping.

 Within budget

-* Always double-check your shop guidelines for specific tip requirements.
-Some shops calculate tip on subtotal only, others on subtotal + tax.
+* Always check your shop guidelines for specific tip requirements.
+Some dining mystery shops calculate tip on subtotal only; others on subtotal + tax.

 Common Mistakes to Avoid

-Submitting your report late.
-Most companies require reports within 8 to 24 hours.
-Late reports often get rejected entirely.
+• Submitting your report late.
+Most dining mystery shops require submission within 8 to 24 hours.
+Late reports are typically rejected entirely.

 Best Companies for Restaurant Mystery Shops

-A Closer Look specializes in upscale dining.
-Reimbursements can reach $130 or more for nice restaurants.
-Reports are more detailed, but the meals are worth it.
+A Closer Look specializes in upscale casual and fine dining.
+Reimbursements can reach $130 or more for nicer restaurants.
+Reports are more detailed, but the meals are worth it for shoppers who enjoy the evaluation process.

-Second To None offers delivery mystery shops in addition to dine-in assignments.
-Good if you want variety in how you complete restaurant shops.
+Second To None offers delivery mystery shops in addition to dine-in assignments — useful for shoppers who want variety in how they complete restaurant mystery shopping work.

-Check job boards frequently.
-Good restaurant shops get claimed fast — sometimes within minutes.
-Check multiple times per day.
-Some shoppers set reminders to check at specific times.
+• Check job boards frequently.
+Good dining mystery shops get claimed fast — sometimes within minutes of posting.
+Check boards multiple times daily for the best selection.

 Is Restaurant Mystery Shopping Worth It?

-For people who already eat out regularly, restaurant mystery shopping is an easy way to cut dining expenses significantly.
-You're not going to get rich, but you can enjoy nice meals without paying for them.
-Some dedicated shoppers save $200 to $500 per month on food they would have purchased anyway.
+For people who already eat out regularly, restaurant mystery shopping is an easy way to cut dining costs significantly.
+Some dedicated shoppers save $200 to $500 per month on meals they would have purchased anyway.
+You're not getting rich — but you're turning a regular expense into a side income stream.

 The shoppers who get the most value treat it as a hobby that pays for itself.
-They enjoy trying new restaurants, pay attention to service details naturally, and don't mind spending 30 minutes writing reports.
-For them, restaurant mystery shopping turns a regular expense into a fun side activity.
+They enjoy trying new restaurants, notice service details naturally, and don't mind 30 minutes of report writing.
+For them, restaurant mystery shopping turns a regular dinner into a paid activity.

 Ready to start restaurant mystery shopping?

-Learn the basics with our guide on how to become a mystery shopper.
+Learn the full process with our guide on how to become a mystery shopper.

-Find companies hiring now in our company directory.
+Find companies hiring restaurant mystery shoppers in our company directory.